List of mayors of St. John's, Newfoundland and Labrador

 This is a list of mayors of St. John's, Newfoundland and Labrador.

-Between 1888-1898 council consisted of five councillors elected by wards and two members appointed by the Newfoundland government.
-Then from 1898-1902 government by commission.
-In 1902, legislation passed that dictated a municipal council would be formed by six councillors-at-large and one mayor, elected by those citizens of St. John's who pay property taxes.
+Between 1888–1898, the St. John's City Council consisted of five councillors elected by wards and two members who were appointed by the Newfoundland government.
+The city was governed by a commission of government from 1898–1902.
+A municipal council was recreated that would be formed by six councillors-at-large and one mayor who would be elected by those citizens of St. John's who pay property taxes.
+Except for another period of government by commission from 1914–1916, this system has since governed the city of St. John's.

 The city council currently comprises 11 members: the Mayor, the Deputy Mayor and nine councillors, five which represent wards throughout the city and four that are elected at large.